CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 - Implementing a concrete subclass of `BundleTrackerCustomizer` and passing a `std::shared_ptr` to an instance into the `BundleTracker` constructor.
 - Subclassing `BundleTracker` and overriding the `BundleTrackerCustomizer` methods, then passing in a `nullptr` to the `BundleTracker` constructor.

 The `BundleTrackerCustomizer` methods offer the ability to create and manage custom objects to be tracked (the pointer returned from `AddingBundle(const Bundle&, const BundleEvent&)` will be passed into the other methods when called on the same `Bundle`).
-Additionally, if a `nullptr` is returned, the object will not be tracked by the `BundleTracker`.
+Additionally, if a `NULL` is returned, the object will not be tracked by the `BundleTracker`.

 The three callbacks are called under the following conditions: